RU

 • Protective — prevents pathogenic microorganisms from entering the tooth, affecting the dentin beneath the enamel layer, or penetrating into the root canals.

-• When there is excessive enamel wear.
+• treating excessive enamel wear.

-Types of Dental Fillings
+Types of dental fillings

 • Temporary fillings;